 However, they all share similar weaknesses, most notably the fact that all Fire tablets lack easy access to the Google Play Store.
 That means it's effectively impossible to install a number of popular Android apps, including Google apps like Gmail, unless you sideload them — and that's a big ask for many Fire tablet owners.

 Even so, a new Amazon Fire tablet can be well worth the investment if you need a cheap, durable slate for browsing the web and consuming media.
 The more invested you are in the Amazon content ecosystem, the more value you'll get out of a Fire tablet.
+It's worth taking a look at our Amazon promo codes page for the latest offers.
 Without further ado, here are the best Amazon Fire tablets you can buy right now, based on our hands-on testing of every tablet Amazon makes.

 What are the best Amazon Fire tablets?